preciofishbone/OmniaDocsG2/blocks/metrics-block-612/index.rst

 **This page is being edited.
 Will be finished soon.**

-This block has it's main use for setting up the Dashboard, but it can also be used on a page to display data about either Teamwork, Pages or Activity.
+This block has it's main use for setting up the Dashboard, but it can also be used on a page to display data about either Teamwork, Search Statistics, Pages or User Activity.

 On this page, the options in Omnia 6.12 and later are described.